WTHR: WTHR

 For the 2016 Summer Olympics from August 8 to 19, some of WTHR's syndicated programming was moved to WALV and its other subchannel.
 By May 26, 2017, WALV-CD began broadcasting MeTV, which stayed on WTHR 13.3, dropping Cozi TV programming.
 However, Cozi was retained by WTHR.2.

 Due to reception problems in parts of Central Indiana with its VHF digital signal (including in areas on the fringe of its Grade B coverage such as Bainbridge and Crawfordsville) that did not occur with stations broadcasting on the UHF band following the transition, WTHR filed a request with the FCC in June 2013 to increase its transmitter power to 77,000 watts, which would exceed the commission's maximum power limit in effect at the time.

 On June 11, 2019, Dispatch announced it would sell its broadcasting assets, including WTHR and WALV-CD, to Tegna Inc. for $535 million in cash.
 It would make WTHR and WALV-CD sister stations to ABC affiliate WHAS-TV in adjacent Louisville and would also result in Tegna owning its first station in Indiana since its predecessor company, Gannett, sold off Fort Wayne's WPTA to the now-defunct Pulitzer, Inc. in May 1983.
 The sale was approved by the FCC on July 29, and was completed on August 8.

 Until the start of 2024, WTHR broadcast the country network Circle on its sixth digital subchannel.
 When Circle switched from an OTA network to an ad-supported streaming channel, the 13.6 subchannel was deleted.
 The subchannel remained off the air for a month before it returned to the air with The Nest in February 2024.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Indianapolis, Nexstar already owns WTTV and WXIN.
+In Indianapolis, Nexstar already owned WTTV and WXIN.
+The deal was approved and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of WTHR within two years, along with five other stations, mostly in markets where the two companies combined held four TV station licenses.
+Combined with the March 31 sale of WRTV to WISH owner Circle City Broadcasting and the resulting consolidation of its operations, the "big four" network affiliates in Indianapolis are now controlled by only two companies.